 The high-volume content game isn’t easy.
-Companies like Cybereason that have raised millions of dollars in funding are able to scale marketing teams quickly and leverage in-house subject matter expertise to fuel content creation needs.
+Companies like Cybereason, which have raised millions of dollars in funding, are able to scale marketing teams quickly and leverage in-house subject matter expertise to fuel content creation needs.

 But what if you don’t have that content engine up and running yet?
 Taking the right approach to content creation is key to keeping pace with competitors with whatever resources you have.

 Building Your Writing Team for Effective Cybersecurity Content Marketing